Antolius/deployments-and-disasters/content/scenarios/shortly.md

 ## About Short.ly

-Short.ly is a relatively young company, but it has an established cross-functional development team, as well as dedicated sales and customer support teams.
+Short.ly is a relatively young company, but it has an established cross-functional development team, as well as customer success management team.
 Its business model aims for steady growth and early profitability without major investments.
 It adopted the micro-service architecture and agile methodology.

 ### Business model